top of page

 Both halls and warm and modern, with plentiful car parking and space for bikes.

-The classes contain a mix of stretching exercises, traditional yoga postures (asanas), flowing movements, breathing exercises (pranayama), relaxation, chanting and meditation.
-We also practice some restorative and yin yoga.
+The classes contain a mix of stretching and strengthening exercises, traditional yoga postures (asanas), flowing movements, restorative practices, breathing exercises (pranayama), relaxation, chanting and meditation.

-I always give modifications and different levels, so that everyone can find the right level of challenge.
+I always give options and variations, so that everyone can find the right level of challenge, and make their practice work for them.

 This holistic approach to yoga provides many benefits – physical, emotional and spiritual.
 My hope is that everyone who comes to yoga finds a safe space where they fully inhabit their own bodies and unravel all the pressures and tensions created by modern living